wp-plugins/usgs-stream-flow-data/README.txt

 Donate link: http://www.kindredwebconsulting.com/wp-plugins/usgs
 Tags: USGS, River Flow, Stream Flow, Fly Fishing, Water Level Requires at least: 3.7
-Tested up to: 4.0
+Tested up to: 4.1.1
-Stable tag: 2.0.0
+Stable tag: 2.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin uses shortcodes you can get the USGS river flow data for a site location.
+This plugin uses shortcodes so you can get the USGS river flow data for a site location.
 It also includes a easy to use Site Code Search.

 == Description ==